Banus/umf_unet/README.md

 ![Segmentation result](result.png)
 *Predictions for the `v1` model.*

+## Dataset

+We released a [dataset](https://discover.pennsieve.io/datasets/226) of 21 samples from rat vagus and pelvic nerves.

 ## License

 The code is released under the Apache-2 License (see `LICENSE.txt` for